Code-Institute-Submissions/interactive-frontend-development-project/README.md

 As a recruiter or employer I want to find out with quick succession, whether this candidate has the required skills as an interactive frontend designer/developer for the job spec.
 When you arrive at the site you are greeted with a professional, concise and impactful website, this showcases good design and clear intentions as to what it is.

-With regards to the above mentioned user stories the outcome for this test was successful.
+With regards to the above mentioned user stories & the usability of the web app, the outcome for this test was successful, It met all expectations of ease of use.

+Note: For the accordion this uses bootstrap by standard as part of the template, however, with this in mind you have the option to close both applications down, and for design reasons, and lack of content, my idea was to keep one card section open at all time, so for this I had to write custom jquery to keep one application open.
+Ontop of this I also added in jquery to keep only one section open at once, so that the user does not have to scroll down if they open two at the same time it will close the other one.

 ### Responsive Flow Testing: